Offering the Finest Chronic Pain Management Centers and Doctors

 Learn more about our Anesthesiology services.

-The Cushing Neuroscience Institute strives to provide collaborative programs that consider physical and emotional aspects of pain, so that patients can receive the most effective care.
+Our comprehensive neuroscience program strives to provide collaborative programs that consider physical and emotional aspects of pain, so that patients can receive the most effective care.
 We focus on restoring functions that have been lost to pain and will provide specialized centers to help patients manage and cope with their pain appropriately through chronic pain management.

 Our pain management centers provide the necessary care to lead patients to a quicker and more complete recovery.

 Learn more about neuroscience services at North Shore-LIJ Health System.

 Pain management doctors and their intervention in pain development with patients are a cornerstone of the clinical approach at North Shore-LIJ Orthopaedics, providing daily management of patients with postoperative, post-traumatic, and other types of acute pain requiring specialized interventions such as epidural analgesia, other regional anesthetic techniques, or complex pharmacological management.
 Support is also provided to the operating rooms for placement of epidural catheters and regional blocks for surgery preoperatively.

 North Shore-LIJ Orthopaedics uses a comprehensive multi-specialty approach to treat patients with a wide variety of pain-related conditions, including: neurologists, physiatrists and anesthesiologists as well as licensed acupuncturists.